 The author's family on an outdoor adventure on San Juan Island.
 Credit: Lisette Wolter-McKinley

-When I first saw the 1000 Hours Outside idea, I was determined to make this our family New Year's resolution for 2021.
-I'd never thought to do a family goal before, but the boon of our collectively surviving 2020 seemed like as good a moment as any to start.
-The 1000 Hours Outside challenge is an idea started by Ginny Yurich, a Michigan mom, who aims to encourage families to spend more time outdoors with their kids.
+When I first saw the 1000 Hours Outside idea, I was determined to make this our family New Year’s resolution.
+I’d never thought to do a family goal before, but the boon of our collectively surviving this pandemic (so far) seemed like as good a moment as any to start.
+The 1000 Hours Outside challenge is an idea started by Ginny Yurich, a Michigan mom who aims to encourage families to spend more time outdoors with their kids.

-Sadly, kids in the U.S. ages 8–12 average more than 1400 hours of time on screens per year; it's even more for teens.
-(And this statistic is from before the onslaught of virtual learning!)
+Sadly, kids in the United States ages 8–12 average more than 1,400 hours of time on screens per year; it’s even more for teens.
 The idea behind the challenge is simple: If our kids can spend that much time being inactive, surely they can spend close to an equal amount being active outside.

 A jump in screen time

 Virtual school last year dramatically increased our son’s screen time.
-The main negative effect of this enormous jump in screen time is that he is moving less throughout the morning.
-In an effort to make up for this during the rest of the day — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside in 2021.
-Studies across the board have linked improved mental health, creativity and happiness with being outside, and in the midst of a pandemic, we could all use more of that right now.
+The main negative effect of this enormous jump was that he moved far less during the “school day.”
+In an effort to make up for this — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside all year.
+Studies across the board have linked improved mental health, creativity and happiness with being outside, and in the midst of a pandemic, we could all use more of those things right now.